wlchin/pycdr/docs/example_analysis.rst

     analyse_adata(mono, INPUT_FILE_ONTOLOGY, INPUT_FILE_GENE2GO, "human", ontology_subset = "BP")

-Comparing gene set activation between condition
+Comparing gene set activation between conditions
 -----------------------------------------------

 The final stage of the analysis is to identify gene sets which are more activated between conditions of interest.
 We have implemented a `test of proportions <https://www.statsmodels.org/devel/generated/statsmodels.stats.proportion.proportions_chisquare.html>`_ that compares the number of cells with the "activated gene set" in each condition.
 We calculate gene set activation using ssGSEA [#fn3]_.
 Below, we test all factors and calculate whether a gene set is activated based on a permutation test, thresholded at a pvalue of =<0.05.